wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_macos.rst

 The Mac OS X agent can be downloaded from :doc:`packages list<../packages-list/index>`.
 You can install it by using the command line or following the GUI steps:

-  a) Using the command line, we have the option of only install the package, or install the package, configure and register it with one line command.
+  a) Using the command line, you can choose installation or deployment:

-     * Only installation:
+     * Installation:

        .. code-block:: console

             # installer -pkg wazuh-agent-3.9.0-1.pkg -target /

-       .. note:: With this simple installation, the next step is to register and configure it to communicate with the manager.
-For more information about this process, please visit the document: :doc:`user manual<../../user-manual/registering/index>`.
+     * Deployment

-     * As alternative, you can automate the agent registration and configuration using variables.
+       You can automate the agent registration and configuration using variables.
+It is necessary to define at least the variable ``WAZUH_MANAGER_IP``.
+The agent will use this value to register and it will be the assigned manager for forwarding events.

        .. code-block:: console

             # launchctl setenv WAZUH_MANAGER_IP "10.0.0.2" && installer -pkg wazuh-agent-3.9.0-1.pkg -target /

-       .. note:: See the following document for additional automated deployment options: :doc:`deployment variables <deployment_variables>`.
+       See the following document for additional automated deployment options: :doc:`deployment variables <deployment_variables>`.

   b) The GUI: